natassig/codeExamples/README.md

 # codingExamples
-Some examples of code that I wrote for classes.
+Some examples of python and R code that I wrote for classes.